 the signal concept.
 For Verilog, a MyHDL signal is mapped to a Verilog

 reg as in the table above, or to a Verilog

 on the signal usage.

-The convertor supports MyHDL list of signals provided the underlying
+The converter supports MyHDL list of signals provided the underlying

 signal type is either